-- Amendment, Submittals and Approvals: If necessary, a provider may file a modification to the Funding Application.
+- Amendment, Submittals and Approvals: If necessary, a Provider may file a modification to the Funding Application.
 Modifications or amendments to the funding and services plan must be submitted by the provider, in writing, and are subject to approval by the Illinois Department of Human Services, Bureau of Homeless Services and Supportive Housing.
-All sub-contracts or pass-through funding agreements must be approved by IDHS prior to entering into any sub-contractual or pass-through funding arrangement.
+All sub-contracts or pass-through funding agreements must obtain approval from the IDHS prior to entering into any sub-contractual or pass-through funding arrangement.

 D. Program Budget

 - Annual Supportive Housing Program Budget: The annual program budget for Supportive Housing establishes how funds will be used in program implementation during the fiscal year.
 At least eighty-five percent (85%) must be used for direct participant services.
 Direct service costs are those directly related to case management and provision of services to participants, such as staff salaries for assessment, training and counseling.
 Direct Program costs, cannot exceed fifteen percent (15%) of the grant.
 Providers are required to identify the relevant funding sources and the percent of funding used in each budget category.
 Providers are required to track all IDHS funds by program and budget line item.

 - Financial Management System: Providers must have an established financial management system which provides complete, separate, and accurate accountability of funds.
 The provider's accounting system must be well-maintained, up to date, and provide the following original documentation:

 - Trial balance

 - Separate identification of program expenses in a general ledger